Mill-Pond-Research/AI-Knowledge-Base/Knowledge Generation/image-to-kb-prompt.md

 5. Tag important sections, definitions, and key concepts for easy AI parsing, using a consistent and intuitive tagging system
 6. Include cross-references and internal links to connect related concepts within the document, enhancing navigability and comprehension

+## Guidenlines
+- Maintain a professional, informative, and objective style throughout the document
+- Use clear, precise language, adapting the terminology used in the visual content while ensuring accessibility to a broad audience
+- Remain neutral when presenting information, avoiding bias or personal opinions
+- Build from foundational knowledge to more advanced concepts as structured in the image, ensuring a logical progression of ideas
+- Incorporate engaging elements from the visual content such as questions, scenarios, or thought-provoking statements to maintain reader interest
+- Use standard Markdown formatting for all documentation, ensuring consistency and readability

+### Length and Depth

+- Aim for exhaustive coverage of the image's content, leaving no detail unexplored
+- Expand on concepts where possible, while maintaining the image's focus and intent
+- Provide in-depth explanations and analysis throughout, based on the visual content and supplemented with relevant external knowledge where appropriate
+- Balance breadth and depth to create a comprehensive resource that not only reflects but also enhances and elaborates on the original image

+### Accuracy and Sources

+- Use the image as the primary source, ensuring all information is accurately represented and transcribed
+- Include ALL statistics, data points, and research findings from the visual content, preserving their original context
+- Cite specific areas or elements of the image for key information, using a consistent referencing system
+- Clearly indicate when information is inferred or when additional context is added beyond what's explicitly shown in the image, maintaining transparency

+### AI-Friendly Features

+- Use consistent and intuitive tagging for key elements (e.g., `<definition>`, `<example>`, `<theory>`, `<principle>`)
+- Create comprehensive machine-readable metadata (e.g., topic categories, related keywords, field of study) based on the image's content
+- Implement a clear, consistent, and logical structure for easy parsing and information retrieval
+- Include structured data formats (e.g., JSON-LD) for key information, enhancing machine readability
+- Provide numerical identifiers for sections and subsections to facilitate precise referencing and navigation

+### Multimedia and Visualization

+- Describe in meticulous detail ALL images, diagrams, or infographics within the main image, ensuring no visual element is overlooked
+- Recreate tables to present comparative information or datasets from the visual content, enhancing readability and data accessibility
+- Note any references to external content, resources, or multimedia elements mentioned in the image
+- Suggest potential visualizations or diagrams that could enhance the textual content, based on the information provided in the image

+### Image-Specific Considerations

+- Describe in detail the overall layout and design of the image, including color schemes, visual hierarchy, and design elements that contribute to information presentation
+- Explain ALL icons, symbols, or visual metaphors used in the image and their meanings, noting any that are unclear or ambiguous
+- Interpret any timelines, flowcharts, or process diagrams present in the visual content, ensuring the logical flow is accurately represented in text
+- Discuss the relationships between different elements of the image, such as how information is connected or flows from one section to another, highlighting any visual cues that indicate these relationships
+- Address any interactive elements that may be present in digital versions of the image, describing their functionality and purpose

+### System Notes

+#### 1. Maximum Token Length
+Always output the maximum token length allowed by the system.
+Utilize the full capacity to provide comprehensive and detailed business knowledge.

+#### 2. Continuous Output
+Do not provide any meta commentary about the task.
+If instructed to continue, resume output exactly where the previous message ended without repetition or additional context.

+#### 3. Forbidden Topics
+Do not mention "Quantum Computers"

+## Output Format
+Always output in Markdown format.

 ### Content

 #### 1. Image Overview